pchapin/augusta/README.md

 + API access to compiler data structures (compiler-as-library)

-The idea is to create a language that invites experimentation and the development of advanced tooling, rather than creating a language with numerous built-in features (e.g., Ada).
+The idea is to create a language that invites experimentation and the development of advanced tooling, rather than creating a language with numerous built-in features (i.e., Ada).

 In addition to off-loading advanced language features to compiler extensions and tools, we feel that the infrastructure and ecosystem surrounding a language is as important as the language itself.
-Thus, we hope to provide Augusta support for popular editors and IDEs, and some as yet-to-be-determined build and package management system (e.g., [Bazel](https://bazel.build/)).
+Thus, we hope to provide Augusta support for popular editors and IDEs, and some as yet-to-be-determined build and package management system (for example, [Bazel](https://bazel.build/)).
 We hope the early availability of these tools will encourage the growth of an active community around Augusta and accelerate its development.

 Obviously this is a grand goal that will take time to achieve.
 The first stage of this effort is to define the base language (which we call "Augusta Level 1," or simply "L1") and implement the